 Do you need a spreadsheet on the list of best deals in your hyperlocal area?
 Do you need a comparative analysis of your year-over-year financial performance?

 Why not give these tasks to your virtual assistant?
-Spreadsheet management is pretty much a required skill of virtual assistants, and most of them are also able to put together pretty decent Powerpoint presentations.
+Spreadsheet management is pretty much a required skill of any kind virtual assistants, and most of them are also able to put together pretty decent Powerpoint presentations.

 Sure, you may be an expert at putting together your own spreadsheet and Powerpoint presentations, but that time could be best used elsewhere, in other more productive activities.